Court-Pencil/Game-Trivia/README.md

 ## Known Issues / Limitations
 * Ipad Pro content appears slightly too small on the screen.
 These layout adjustments are still in progress and will be fixed.
 * Nest Hub Max screen content appears small than desired but responsive improvments are planned.
-* One ARIA alert is implemented, but there are currently no defined page regions.
-Additional accessibility improvements will be added in future updates.
+* one ARIA alert to provide screen-reader feedback, but because it is a single-page application, there are currently no ARIA page regions.
+This may affect navigation for assistive-technology users.
+Improvements are planned for future updates.

 ## Deployment